fractal-bootcamp/precourse-materials/README.md

 Use the terminal as much possible.

-If you come across a super helpful resource for a given module, add it to the module readme.
+If you come across a super helpful resource for a given module, add it to the module readme and open up a PR.
 Help the future students!